Welcome to the payroll information pages, which aim to provide help and guidance on all payroll matters.

 Overtime refers to additional hours in your primary role and does not refer to hours worked in a separate role.

 These forms should be completed instead of the payroll excel sheets or any existing overtime forms as these no longer provide sufficient information and will not be accepted.

 Overtime forms should be signed by the departmental budget holder and a hard copy should be sent directly to Salaries before the payroll deadline.

 If you have any queries regarding overtime payments please contact your HR Adviser or call Personnel 0151 291 3189.

 Please complete a and Starter Checklist (replaces P46)(if you do not have a P45 from your previous employer).
 All academics are automatically entered into the Teachers’ Pension Scheme.
-If you do not wish to join the scheme, please complete an Opt-out Form from the Personnel Office.
+If you do not wish to join the scheme, please complete an Opt-out Form which is available on the Teachers' Pensions website.
 You must also provide a copy of your up-to-date cv, proof of your qualifications and eligibility to work in the UK.

 To submit hours you will need to contact your faculty administrator failure to do so will result in not being paid.